jadecobra/python_tdd_exercises/source/list_comprehensions.rst

         even_numbers
     )

-  the terminal outputs an :doc:`AttributeError` for the next test
+  the terminal shows an :doc:`AttributeError` for the next test

 * I add a function definition to ``list_comprehensions.py`` using the `list comprehension <https://docs.python.org/3/glossary.html#term-list-comprehension>`_ I just wrote